lerina/lerina.github.io/html/code/FiTCode/97_s_2002_s_TDD_Style.md

 ### The refactor phase

+*“In anything at all, perfection is finally attained not when there is no longer anything to add, but when there is no longer anything to take away, <!-- when a body has been stripped down to its nakedness -->...”*
+― Antoine de Saint-Exupéry

 This is the phase where we go into software engineering mode.
 We have some working, simple code with a test that passes.
 Now is the time to refine that into clean code – meaning code that will be easy to read later.
 With the confidence that a passing test provides, we are free to apply any valid refactoring technique to our code.
 Some examples of refactoring techniques we can use during this phase include the following:

 - Extracting a method to remove duplicated code